Get our best content

 For example, when we use the word “criminal,” we often conjure images of people of color, even though white people are equally as likely to commit crimes.

 Or “tribal.”
-This term is often used to describe indigenous peoples and communities, but it carries with it the assumption that these communities are primitive and unorganized.
-In reality, many indigenous peoples have rich cultures and complex social systems that have been in place for thousands of years.
+This term is almost exclusively used to describe indigenous peoples and communities, but it carries with it the assumption that these communities are primitive and unorganized.
+In reality, “tribal” peoples have rich cultures and complex social systems that have been in place for thousands of years.
+They invented the very tools needed to build civilization before white folks had even been born.

 White words are white thoughts